Lee Boon Heng

-Lee Boon Heng is a Malaysian politician and the current State Assemblyman (ADUN) for Kebun Bunga in Penang, representing the People's Justice Party (PKR).
-He won the seat in the Penang State Election on August 12th, 2023 with a majority of 12,955 votes.
+Lee Boon Heng is a Malaysian politician and journalist who served as Member of the Penang State Legislative Assembly (MLA for Kebun Bunga.
+He is a member of the People's Justice Party (PKR), a component party of Pakatan Harapan (PH).

 Lee holds a Bachelor's degree in Banking and Finance (Honours).

 Early career

 Before entering politics, Lee worked as a senior journalist at Guang Ming Daily from 2008 to 2013.

 Political career

 He ventured into politics in 2013 and has since held several key positions, including Special Officer to YB Sim Tze Tzin at the Bayan Baru Parliamentary Service Centre (2013-2018) and Chief of Staff to the Pantai Jerejak Service Centre (2018-2022).
 Within PKR Penang's leadership structure, Lee serves as Deputy Director of Strategy 1.